basil-ahmed/Wearables/FinalProject/README.md

 #### Establishing UART Communication

 Another major development was figuring out how to establish communication between the OpenMV and the Arduino Nano.
-This was achieved using UART (Universal Asynchronous Receiver/Transmitter) communication, a method that allows for serial communication between devices.
+I first tried using UART (Universal Asynchronous Receiver/Transmitter) communication, a method that allows for serial communication between devices.

-#### How UART Communication Works
+##### How UART Communication Works

 - **Wiring**: The process involves connecting the two microprocessors with wires.
 This is done by connecting the TX (transmit) pin of one device to the RX (receive) pin of the other, and vice versa.